boazsegev/facil.io/docs/_SOURCE/0.8.x/riskyhash.md

 `V0` reads the first 64 bits, `V0` reads bits 65-128, and so forth...

-The 64 bits are read in network byte order (Big-Endian) and treated as a numerical value.
+The 64 bits (8 bytes) are read in **Little Endian** network byte order (improving performance on most common CPUs) and treated as a numerical value.

 Any trailing data that doesn't fit in a 64 bit word is padded with zeros.
 The last byte in a padded word (if any) will contain the least significant 8 bits of the length value (so it's never 0).
 That word is then consumed the next available vector.